-The checklist should be attached within the front cover of the warrant file.
+The checklist should be attached to the front cover of the warrant file.
 It should be clearly endorsed within the "Notes" section identifying that Bail or Parole should be entered prior to release and the Correctional Centre that the Inmate should be released from.
-Any other relevant information should be recorded in this section.
+Any other pertinent information should also be recorded in this section.